leenabhandari/EventFlix/README.md

 # EventFlix
-A location-based Android app to locate and create events.
+A location-based Android app to locate and create events built using MapMyIndia APIs.

 Built by-
 1. Leena Bhandari